ChartBoost/air/README.md

 *Sample Project:* If you just want the ANE for use in your project, please refer to the "sample/ext" directory or [download it here](https://s3.amazonaws.com/chartboost/sdk_air/2013-12-09/Chartboost.ane).
 This folder includes files for a Flex Mobile app that can be used in Adobe Flash Builder to compile a simple sample project.

+### Known Issues

+##### iOS

+* Chartboost will be disabled in iOS versions below iOS 6.
+* `hasCachedInterstitial` and `hasCachedMoreApps` calls will cause crashes on iOS 5; these methods must not be called on iOS 5!
+All other methods will fail silently on iOS 5.
+This is expected.

+##### Android

+* Chartboost interstitials may not dismiss properly in apps with autoOrients set to true in the following circumstance: The device is rotated while an interstitial is displayed.
+The black interstitial background will remain until the device is rotated again or the view is refreshed (this may be possible through the `didDismissInterstitial` delegate method).

 ### Getting Started

 After you have set up your app on the Chartboost web portal, you are ready to begin integrating Chartboost into your AIR project.